romanblanco/graffiti/README.md

 exit
 ```

-If your device is behind NAT, configure port forwarding: https://docs.ipfs.io/how-to/nat-configuration/#port-forwarding.
+If you have problem sharing your content and your device is behind NAT, configure port forwarding: https://docs.ipfs.io/how-to/nat-configuration/#port-forwarding.

-The `graffiti-collection` container should now successfully retrieve the photos as blobs from IPFS into `data` folder, and they should be visible on the map.
+If issues still persist, refer to https://github.com/ipfs/go-ipfs/blob/master/docs/file-transfer.md#troubleshooting.

 ## Learn more